TheresaLui/SelfHelpContent_v2/articles/microsoft.synapse/synapse-cs-administrationandsecurity-serverlesssqlpoolstorageaccesscontrol.md

 ## **Recommended Steps**

 * **"File cannot be opened because it does not exist or is used by another process"**<br>
-   If your query fails with the above error message and you're sure both file exist and it's not used by another process, it means Serverless SQL pool can't access the file.
+    If your query fails with this error and you've verified that the file exists and is not used by another process, then the Serverless SQL pool can't access the file.

 * **"Failed to execute the query.
 Error: External table <_tablename_> is not accessible because content of directory cannot be listed."**<br>
    If the storage is protected with the firewall, review the steps described in [querying firewall protected storage](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-storage-files-storage-access-control?tabs=user-identity#querying-firewall-protected-storage).

 * **If you use AAD login, check if the UserIdentity credential exists**<br>
-   If this credential exists and you don't have permissions to access the file, grant yourself the **'Storage Blob Data Contributor'** role on the storage account you're trying to query.
+   If this credential exists, you can give yourself permission to access the file by granting yourself the **'Storage Blob Data Contributor'** role on the storage account you're trying to query.
 [Visit full guide on Azure Active Directory access control for storage for more information](https://docs.microsoft.com/azure/storage/common/storage-auth-aad-rbac-portal).

-* **For credentials defined on the storage path level, create these credentials at the container level or higher (not at the storage level).**<br>
+* **Create storage path credentials at the container level or higher (not at the storage level).**<br>
    For more information see [control storage access for Serverless SQL pool](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-storage-files-storage-access-control).

 * **Create appropriate credentials as described in [control storage access for Serverless SQL pool](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-storage-files-storage-access-control).**